ejjays/x-clone-rn/README.md

 ![Demo App](/mobile/assets/images/screenshot-for-readme.png)

 Welcome to the **PCMI Official Application**!
-This is a social media app designed for our church community.
-It provides a platform for users to connect, share, and engage with each other through various features.
+This is a social media app designed for our church family here at Infanta, Quezon.
+It provides a platform for our church members to connect, share, and engage with each other through various features.

 This application is built with a robust backend using Node.js, Express, and MongoDB, and a mobile frontend developed with React Native and Expo.